Elfonsew/Automatic-Tracking-System/README.md

 Watch the system in action: *INSERT LINK HERE*

 Documentation:
-Detailed documentation and setup pictures for this project is available here: [Link to e-portfolio]
+Detailed documentation and setup pictures for this project is available here: https://alfonso-custodio.b12sites.com/personal-projects

 Future Improvements:
 1. Implement edge computing using a Raspberry Pi for standalone functionality.